benchiong/whatsai-client/README.md

   cards on the road, believe me!
 * Come on and have a try, even it's buggy, but it's a very good start!!
 * One more thing, WhatsAI is a client can be setup with one click, no terminal things at all, I almost forget it because I always think it's a feature everyone will agree, LoL!
-[Still working on]
+  [MacOS first version is ready, see realeas for detail]

 # Early version here
 Lots of working is still undone, bugs a lot.
 Don't worry, I will fix them asap.
 Fighting!